 I haven’t picked this just because it was a win over the local rivals.

-I look at this clip nowadays and revel in a packed Vale Park for live TV coverage.
+I look at this clip nowadays and revel in a packed Vale Park stadium for live TV coverage.

 4. Derby 2-3 Port Vale, 1990